 Unshaded means, that the tea gardens, where this Houjicha is picked from are exposed to full sunlight before the harvest, unlike Kabusecha or Gyokuro teas, for which the tea plants are half (Kabusecha) or wholly (Gyokuro) shaded for several weeks before the picking.
 The coarse leaf material is steamed, cooled and dried in unrolled form according to the characteristic Japanese green tea processing method, before the resulting Bancha is additinally subjected to a long and intensive roasting.
-We procure this Genmaicha tea directly from the poducer’s farm in Japan, which is organic certified according to strict Japanese standards, so that active ingredients, aroma and flavoring substances of the tea are preserved all the way from production right up to your cup.
+We procure this Genmaicha tea directly from the poducer’s farm in Japan, which is health and environment-friendly certified according to strict Japanese standards, so that active ingredients, aroma and flavoring substances of the tea are preserved all the way from production right up to your cup.

 The particularly long and intensive roasting of the ready processed Bancha green tea, whose visual appearance is reminiscent of late autumn leaves, results once in the aromatic blend of roast aromas, woods and moist autumn leaves fragrances exuded by the dry tea leaves, their magnificent golden shimmering color (“kiniro”) as well as the fresh-spicy and sweet roast taste of the clear, amber color cup, and secondly effects the near-total decaffeination of the tea, which is therefore often also referred to as an “evening tea” or “baby tea”.
 Kyobancha is enjoyed either hot or cold and in Japan is served throughout the day and also often with meals.